Windos/blog/content/blog/crouton-headers.md

 ## **Bugger!
 I Messed up My Header!**

-Don’t worry, you can easily update the display string.
+Don't worry, you can easily update the display string.
 Remember that Id I mentioned above?
 Behind the scenes, the Id is the glue that holds this together.
 It tells the Action Center which toast(s) belong under which header(s).

 If you create a new header with the same Id as has been used previously, but with a different Title, the display text will be updated which you submit your next toast.